-Voting results for the 2018 Referendum on Electoral Reform have been reported to the Speaker of the Legislative Assembly and are now available below.
+Voting results for the 2018 Referendum on Electoral Reform were reported to the Speaker of the Legislative Assembly on December 20, 2018.
 1,403,358 completed voting packages were returned to Elections BC by the deadline of 4:30 p.m. on December 7, representing returns from 42.6% of registered voters.

 Question 1: Which system should British Columbia use for provincial elections?